canjs/can-fixture/docs/types/Store.prototype.updateInstance.md

 @description Destroy an instance in the fixture store programmatically.

-@signature `Store.updateInstance(request, response)`
+@signature `Store.updateInstance( params )`

-  Destroy an instance in the fixture store programmatically.
-This is usually used to make sure a record exists in the store when simulating real-time services.
+  Update an instance in the fixture store programmatically.

   ```js
   import {QueryLogic, fixture} from "can";